-&lt;sup>1The discrepancy is particularly relevant when the measured outcome is the teen employment rate, which has been the subject of extensive research in the U.S. Belman and Wolfson (2014) consider 30 studies that examined the employment effects of the minimum wage on some demographic group between 2001 and early 2013, and find that 17 of them had teen employment as the dependent variable.
-Neumark (2017) shows that 12 out of 13 studies that examined minimum wage effects on "lower-skilled" employment between 2010 and 2016 focused on teens (see his Table 1).
-However, teens are less likely to be in the affected group than non-teen adult minimum wage workers (Lundstrom, 2016).
-Compared to affected non-teens, only a relatively small share of teens live in poverty.
+The discrepancy is particularly relevant when the measured outcome is the teen employment rate, which has been the subject of extensive research in the United States.
+Belman and Wolfson (2014) consider 30 studies that examined the employment effects of the minimum wage on some demographic groups between 2001 and early 2013, and they find that 17 of them had teen employment as the dependent variable.
+Neumark (2017) shows that 12 of 13 studies that examined minimum wage effects on "lower-skilled" employment between 2010 and 2016 focused on teens (see his table 1).
+However, teens are less likely to be in the affected group than nonteen adult minimum wage workers (Lundstrom 2016).
+Compared with affected nonteens, only a relatively small share of teens live in poverty.
 According to the 2016 American Community Survey, 18.4% of teens were in households with incomes under the poverty level.